learner-forlife/gcp-networking/ncc-design/ncc-plus-nsi-plus-3pfw/deployment_steps.md

 ---
 # Consumer specific configuration
 ### Step 4 : prepare Palo Alto firewall
-Enable GENEVE Inspection on VM-Series Firewall
+(a) Create a loopback interface with Ip as 192.168.10.8 in Trust VR (b) ensure health check of udp-ilb02 is passing successfully (c) The traffic from app VPCs will come and go in trust interface , so have a policy [ src = trust-zone , dst = trust-zone ] (d)Enable GENEVE Inspection on VM-Series Firewall
 To allow the firewall to process GENEVE encapsulated traffic steered by GCP, you must enable GENEVE inspection via the CLI and reboot:

 SSH into the VM-Series firewall.